 Gregory Smiley is the president, CEO of Caring Voice Coalition.

 After a life-changing accident four years ago that required multiple reconstructive surgeries, Greg Smiley knows the incredible complexities of accessing, navigating and paying for health care, in addition to the impact illness can have on independence, identity and support systems.
 That’s why Greg was excited to take the helm of Caring Voice Coalition (CVC) in April 2017.

-As CEO of CVC, Greg’s priority has been to strengthen the organization’s impact through the delivery of quality services, building coalitions, giving patients a bigger voice, and expanding capacity to better serve people with chronic illness with comprehensive support.
+As CEO of CVC, Greg’s priority has been to strengthen the organization’s impact through the delivery of quality services, building coalitions, giving patients a bigger voice, and better serving people with chronic illness through comprehensive support.

 Greg’s 20-year career expanding access to quality health care has taken him as far as South Africa and Geneva, Switzerland.
 In positions with nonprofits, the U.S. government and the United Nations, he has worked closely with people living with rare diseases, cancer and HIV/AIDS and has developed expertise in patient advocacy and U.S. domestic and global health policy.

 Greg is a graduate of both Duke University in Durham, N.C., and George Washington University’s School of Public Health in Washington, D.C.